sysco-middleware/oci-powerpipe-docker/README.md

   - init.sh: is used to start the steampipe service.
   - run.sh: can be used to run commands at later point.
 For ex: installing new plugin
 - *Mount the oci-private-key from the host* .
 We will need this to configure oci plugin
+  - place the oci-private-key under **pkey** dir.
+On host, the .ssh directory is protected, so its tricky attach it to container with correct permissions
 - start the steampipe container `podman-compose down steampipe && podman-compose up -d steampipe`
 - wait for few seconds and check if container is running `podman-compose ps`
    ```shell